 1 California Temporary Emergency Transit Lanes

-UPDATE: Based on community feedback and extensive evaluation, the SFMTA is no longer pursuing the proposal to make the afternoon transit lane on Clay Street between Stockton and Grant permanent.
-This temporary pandemic measure will expire and will be removed no later than June.
+UPDATE: Based on community feedback and extensive evaluation, the afternoon transit lane on Clay Street between Stockton and Grant—a temporary pandemic measure—was removed in late April.
 Learn more.

 Project Introduction

-The SFMTA is working to protect essential workers and transit-dependent San Franciscans who rely on Muni to get to work and essential appointments.
 During the initial days of shelter-in-place, the 1 California saw significantly faster travel times east of Arguello Boulevard compared to pre-pandemic.
-But with traffic now returning, average speeds along the 1 California corridor have decreased, slowing bus travel times and contributing to crowding.
+But with traffic returning beginning in fall 2020, average speeds along the 1 California corridor decreased, slowing bus travel times and causing crowding and pass-ups.

 The 1 California serves the Chinatown neighborhood–one of San Francisco's neighborhoods with high percentages of people of color and low-income households.
-In addition, 65% of Chinatown and Nob Hill households do not own a car, more than twice as many as the citywide average of 31% with no car.
+65% of Chinatown and Nob Hill households do not own a car, more than twice as many as the citywide average of 31%.
+Transit lanes help keep buses out of traffic so that essential workers and transit dependent San Franciscans don’t bear the costs of traffic congestion.

 Temporary Emergency Transit Lanes Details